emirozbasi/demo/README.md

  - once cluster is up and running below labels and taints applied to to 3 dedicated nodes in the cluster;

- k taint node node-name elasticsearch=true:NoExecute k label node  node-name node-role.kubernetes.io/elasticsearch=cluster
+ kubectl taint node node-name elasticsearch=true:NoExecute

+ kubectl label node  node-name node-role.kubernetes.io/elasticsearch=cluster